pvmoore/Blockie/stats.md

 Stores one byte per voxel

+### Model2

+Stores 1 bit per voxel so the voxel is either solid or air.

 ### Model3

 Stores 1 bit per voxel so the voxel is either solid or air.